FudanshiCole/FudanshiCole/README.md

 # $\color{#649847}{\textsf{ ⌑ ྀ ⋆ Info About Me ! ៸៸៸ }}$ <br>

-###### 𔔀 Uh I have a TD and CD so please don't get to close, I also am really antisocial so like...
-Probably don't try and interact with me unless you're someone I know... 🥹  Uh I'm a kinnie of Katsuki bakugo and a ship kinnie of Crowley x Aziraphale..
+###### 𔔀 Uh I have a TD and CD so please don't get to close, I also am really antisocial so like... ( I WILL INTERACT IF MY INTRESTS ARE BROUGHT UP PLEASE ASK I BEG. ) Probably don't try and interact with me unless you're someone I know... 🥹  Uh I'm a kinnie of Katsuki bakugo and a ship kinnie of Crowley x Aziraphale..
 My profile was made by my sibling \(@Keeeleykeeze) so thanks to them 😼 ⚟

 ###### ⤿ Identities : Transgender, Aroace, Gay male 𓏼